 - Outrage – A company or a spokesperson says or does something that is deemed an insult.
 The recent controversy over Gap’s advertising is a case in point.
 Again, these situations are usually fully survivable if brands react quickly, sensitively and genuinely.

 - Cruelty – In some cases, business practices that used to be deemed acceptable are no longer so.
 The difficulty that SeaWorld faced after the release of the Blackfish documentary was that the entire basis of their business was suddenly under fire.
-Ongoing protests and falling visitor numbers saw the company announce a change in direction in 2015.
-Will they be forgiven – and by that I mean, believed?
-We’ll have to wait and see.
 The fallout from a change in attitudes is not confined to the entertainment sector either.
 Across the food industry, practices such as mass livestock production (pigs and chickens in particular) are under significant pressure to change as consumers resist endorsing practices that they increasingly see as inhumane.
 Until now, much of the industries’ defence has been price-based.
 My gut feel is that this will not be enough.

 - Injustice – When a brand is seen to put profits ahead of corporate responsibility or to knowingly exploit people or groups for its own gain, deeper changes are required.
 Often, the issues here are systemic, meaning that brands intent on winning back customers must be able to show how they have recognised the problem, identified the injustices and taken active steps to stop them and prevent them reoccurring.
 Involving a third party, such as an NGO, to monitor and report is one way that brands can reassure consumers that they have seen, and are acting on, the errors of their ways.
 Because the path back from these situations is longer, the critical success factor is regular updating on what is being done and the differences being achieved.
 Accreditation to a known quality mark such as FairTrade is another tactic in proving that changes have been made.